xying21/ckb_sdk/docs/introduction/overview.md

 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

+## Overview

 **Godwoken** is a layer 2 rollup framework for Nervos CKB.
 It provides scaling capabilities with rollups that perform transaction execution outside CKB chain.

 Godwoken supports optimistic rollups that can use the always success script or [Proof of Authority](https://github.com/nervosnetwork/clerkb) to issue layer 2 blocks.
 When POA is used, limited `block_producers` can issue layer 2 blocks.
 For more information, see [Life of a Godwoken transaction](https://github.com/nervosnetwork/godwoken/blob/master/docs/life_of_a_godwoken_transaction.md#life-of-a-godwoken-transaction).

 Godwoken can support porting Ethereum DApps to CKB when it is integrated with Polyjuice.
 Polyjuice is an Ethereum compatible layer that allows Solidity based smart contracts to run on Nervos.
 Polyjuice uses [evmone](https://github.com/ethereum/evmone) as the EVM implementation in both `generator` and `validator`.
-It accepts Ethrereum transactions and execute the transactions in EVM.
+It accepts Ethereum transactions and execute the transactions in EVM.
 For more information, see [Polyjuice for Godwoken](https://github.com/nervosnetwork/godwoken-polyjuice) and [Life of a Polyjuice Transaction](https://github.com/nervosnetwork/godwoken/blob/master/docs/life_of_a_polyjuice_transaction.md).

-## How Does It Work?
+### Godwoken Aggregator Nodes

 Godwoken works by using **aggregator** nodes.
 The aggregator nodes are used to: